Every year, I update my guide of the 10 best foods you’ll find at the Minnesota State Fair.

 From Wild Rice Specialties, Food Building

 Once again, the Wild Rice Cheeseburger in the Food Building is my favorite food at the Fair.
 Hamburger meat is mixed with wild rice and creates a really juicy and delightfully greasy burger.
 It’s worth adding the cheese and sautéed onions.
-Don’t stop going because this vendor is in the Food Building.
+Don’t stop going because this vendor is in the busy and crowded Food Building.
 Wild Rice Specialties is right inside one of the doors.
 You’ll want to enter in the door nearest the Leinie Lodge Bandshell.

 2022 price: $9 ($6 after coupon in Blue Ribbon Bargain Book)